mehighlow/hardened-aks/docs/01-identities.md

 > A: No. This is Kubelet MI.
 If you create a cluster with dynamic(SystemAssigned) MI provisioning(MI is being provisioned during cluster creation), you will see only Kubelet MI in your MC_ group.
 CP MI will be opaque to you.

-> Q: if I delete a cluster with dynamic(SystemAssigned) MI provisioning, will both CP MI and Kubelet MI be deleted?
+> Q: If I delete a cluster with dynamic(SystemAssigned) MI provisioning, will both CP MI and Kubelet MI be deleted?

-> A: Yes, it will
+> A: Yes

 ## 4. Complex Scenarios